Drugs To Avoid

 I am often asked for a list of ototoxic drugs.
 This very important issue comes up so frequently because tinnitus and hyperacusis sufferers typically feel that they "just don't want to take any chances."
 And who can blame them??!!

 The problem, as I see it, is that such lists tend to promote the avoidance of any risk whatsoever, which in my opinion is not a good idea ... because every medication we take has some risk.
 Indeed everything we eat and everything we do carries with it some risk.
 So in terms of medications and tinnitus, the real question comes down not to how to avoid all risk but rather to what are and are not acceptable risks in any given situation.
 And none of the ototoxic lists available in print or on-line makes that distinction.
 So while ototoxic drug lists and websites do exist, I rarely refer patients to them.

 Instead, I suggest doing exactly what I myself do when it comes to medications, which is to avoid if possible those medications known to potentially cause irreversible auditory damage.
-As far as those medications not known potentially cause irreversible auditory damage but that might nonetheless still aggravate tinnitus, my thinking is that since it would be extremely rare that the increased tinnitus would not return to baseline upon cessation of the drug, I just don't worry about it.
+On the other hand, regarding those countless medications not known potentially cause irreversible auditory damage but that might nonetheless aggravate tinnitus, my thinking is that since it would be extremely rare that the increased tinnitus would not return to baseline upon cessation of the drug, I just don't worry about it.

-With the above paragraph in mind, then, here are the drugs that I would absolutely avoid unless the situation were life-threatening and no acceptable alternative could be found that would effectively address that life-threatening condition:
+With the above paragraph in mind, then, here are the drugs that I would avoid unless the indications were truly compelling and no acceptable alternative medication could be found:

-Aminoglycoside antibiotics given parenterally (i.e., by injection or by vein) -
+Aminoglycoside antibiotics given by vein, by injection, or by mouth -

 Examples would be chloroquine for malaria and quinidine for certain cardiac conditions.Platinum-based antineoplastic agents -